hiitsRanjan/ImageBazzar/README.md

 # ImageBazzar
-You can upload your image in one place
+You can upload image in one place